Club La Santa aims to stay at the forefront of sustainable tourism.

 Over 90% of the new lights at Club La Santa are LED lamps.
 In all the indoor green areas, a lighting control system has been installed that ensures that there is only light on for certain periods of the day.

-When water is changed in the pools, the water is stored in a tank and reused.
+When water is changed in the pools, it is stored in a tank and reused.
 After sedimentation and filtration, it is used for flushing toilets and urinals.

 Waste water from the hotel is collected and transported to a modern public treatment plant that was recently built in the village of La Santa.
-The cleaned water will then once again come to the hotel, where it is stored in a cistern and reused for watering the green areas.
+The cleaned water will then be returned to the hotel, where it is stored in a cistern and reused for watering the green areas.

 Club La Santa is a part of: